 Bard College at Simon's Rock

 Bard College in Great Barrington offers a Bachelor of Arts in Studio Art with a 24-credit concentration in photography.
-As of the 2012-2013 school year, there were four faculty members associated with the photography program.
 Unique to the curriculum is a visual and written photography thesis that includes the design and installation of a campus-based exhibition.